 Can I stay at camp on the weekends when I am "off"?

-Yes, if you like, you may stay in your cabin.
+Yes, if you like, you may stay in your cabin or lodge.
 Since many staff are from far away, there are always a number of staff that stay at camp each weekend.
-We often show movies for staff in the evenings, and many staff choose to go out for dinner together.
+We sometimes show movies for staff in the evenings, and many staff choose to go out for dinner together.
 There are meals provided for the staff on the weekends as well.
 All of these activities are optional.
 Staff who live nearby often go home on the weekends, and sometimes they invite other staff from far away to join them.

-We also offer optional staff day trips to New York City, Washington DC, and the Atlantic Ocean for those who are interested.
-We pay for the bus trip, and you pay for whatever you do once you get there.
+We also offer optional staff day trips to New York City, Washington DC, and Rehoboth Beach on the Atlantic Ocean for those who are interested.
+We pay for all or part of the bus trip, and you pay for whatever you do once you get there.
 More details are available after you are hired.

 Is there a place to do my laundry on the weekends?